unicframework/docs/URLs.md

 ## URLs

-  Unic allows to create simple and clean urls without any limitation. create URLs and map with views.
+  Unic allows to create simple and clean urls without any limitation.

 ### Map URLs with Views